bendarkh/Agario-HataMerkezi-MOD-V1/README.md

 Sağ Altta a1-a2-a3-a4-a5-a6-a7 Modunda bir harita vardır

-Shift Tuşuna Bastığınızda Zt Kaçılı Sergiler
+Shift Tuşuna Bastığınızda Zt Kaçışı Sergiler